-DFVCLAN (Domestic and Family Violence Crisis Lines of Australia) CEO attended the fourth annual meeting of the network in March 2012 in Tasmania.
+DFVCLAN (Domestic and Family Violence Crisis Lines of Australia) CEO attended the annual meeting in Perth

 CWRG (Combined Women's Refuge Group: Southeast Queensland, Central Queensland and North Queensland)

 DVConnect attended the southeast CWRG each month and the northern CWRG twice in the past year.
 We believe it is vital that DVConnect maintains regular communication with regional services.